ni/NI-ELVIS-III-Python-Examples/README.md

      ```
      git clone --recursive git@github.com:ni/NI-ELVIS-III-Python.git
      ```
+   - Now, you can find **NI-ELVIS-III-Python** at your current directory, the default directory is `/home/admin/` if you did not change the directory.
    - You will see things like this when the download finished successfully.
      > admin@NI-ELVIS-III-0000000: ~# git clone --recursive git@github.com:ni/NI-ELVIS-III-Python<br/>
      > Cloning into 'NI-ELVIS-III-Python'...<br/>